mensbeam/Arsse/README.md

 ### Configuring the Web server

-A sample configuration file for Nginx can be found in `arsse/dist/nginx.conf`
+Sample configuration parameters for Nginx can be found in `arsse/dist/nginx.conf` and `arsse/dist/nginx-fcgi.conf`.

-FIXME: stub

 ## Installation from source